wallyatgithub/h2loadrunner/README.md

   7. Dynamic report of the test, dynamic change of the QPS/RPS. h2loadrunner prints the test statistics every second; it also supports dynamic change of QPS/RPS.

+  8. Support connection to multiple host

+     H2loadrunner supports different hosts for different requests; when a new host is identified, h2loadrunner will initiate async DNS resolution and connect to the host dynamically

+     Dynamic connections are re-used among different requests with same authority (host) header.

 # How performant is h2loadrunner?
   For this test scenario, h2loadrunner will only need less than one logic core to reach 60K QPS/s: